dask/dask/docs/source/index.rst

 Dask
 ====

+Dask  is a simple task scheduling system that breaks up large computations into many small ones.
 The word "dask" comes from a combination of "DAG" (for directed acyclic graph) and "task."

 **Dask enables parallel computing** through task scheduling and blocked algorithms.